SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    You can't append a ``String`` or ``Character`` to an existing ``Character`` variable, because a ``Character`` value must contain a single character only.

+If you're using multiline string literals to build up the lines of a longer string, you want every line in the string to end with a line break, including the last line.
+For example:

+.. testcode:: concatenate-multiline-string-literals
+   :compile: true

+   -> let badStart = """
+          one
+          two
+          """
+   -> let end = """
+          three
+          """
+   -> print(badStart + end)
+   // Prints two lines:
+   </ one
+   </ twothree
+   ---
+   -> let goodStart = """
+          one
+          two

+          """
+   -> print(goodStart + end)
+   // Prints three lines:
+   </ one
+   </ two
+   </ three

+In the code above,
+concatenating ``badStart`` with ``end`` produces a two-line string, which isn't the desired result.
+Because the last line of ``badStart`` doesn't end with a line break, that line gets combined with the first line of ``end``.
+In contrast,
+both lines of ``goodStart`` end with a line break, so when it's combined with ``end`` the result has three lines, as expected.

 .. _StringsAndCharacters_StringInterpolation: